 9.)
 Scientists have recently found that death adder venom is an anticoagulant, a discovery that could help heart attack and stroke victims.

 10.)
-Death adders produce up to 30 live young in late summer.
+Females produce up to 30 live young in late summer.